ivazquez/cloneHD/README.md

 # How to get cloneHD and filterHD?

 The current stable release, as well as pre-compiled executable binaries for Mac OS X and GNU Linux (64bit), can be found [here](https://github.com/andrej-fischer/cloneHD/releases).
-The cloneHD software is undergoing rapid development.
 Watch/Star this repo to receive updates.

 [![Build Status](https://travis-ci.org/ivazquez/cloneHD.svg)](https://travis-ci.org/ivazquez/cloneHD)

-# Run a test with simulated data

-After downloading cloneHD from the release site, you can test both filterHD and cloneHD by running

-`$ sh run-example.sh`

-where you can see a typical workflow of analysing read depth and BAF data with a matched normal.
-All command line arguments are explained below.

 # Compilation

-For Mac OS X and GNU Linux (64bit), pre-compiled binaries are available [here](https://github.com/andrej-fischer/cloneHD/releases).
+For Mac OSX and GNU Linux (64bit), pre-compiled binaries are available [here](https://github.com/andrej-fischer/cloneHD/releases).
 To compile cloneHD yourself, you need the GNU scientific library ([GSL](http://www.gnu.org/software/gsl/)) v1.15 or later.
 Change the paths in the Makefile to point to your local GSL installation (if non-standard).
 Then type

-`$ make`
+	$ make

 in the `src` directory.
 The executables will be in `build`.
 For debugging with gdb, use `make -f Makefile.debug`.

+If you use Mac OSX, cloneHD is also available with Homebrew.
+This will install cloneHD plus all dependencies:

+	$ brew tap homebrew/science
+	$ brew install clonehd

+The executables will be automatically added to your path.

+# Run a test with simulated data

+After downloading cloneHD from the release site, you can test both filterHD and cloneHD by running

+	$ sh run-example.sh

+where you can see a typical workflow of analysing read depth and BAF data with a matched normal.
+All command line arguments are explained below.

 # Report bugs

-To report bugs, use the [issue](https://github.com/andrej-fischer/cloneHD/issues) interface of github.
+To report bugs, use the [issue](https://github.com/andrej-fischer/cloneHD/issues) interface of GitHub.

 # Full documentation